Are there any courses that Religion majors must take?

 Can I get credit for other courses taken at Rutgers?

-Yes.
-There are approximately 30 courses offered by 12 other departments that will count toward the major/minor and the Department of Religion will accept a maximum of two (See Cognate Course List and statement regarding total number of transfer and cognate courses that will be accepted by the department under the sections for “Major and Minor Requirements”).
+Some courses offered by other departments might count toward the major/minor and the Department of Religion will accept a maximum of two (combined total of transfer and cognate courses).
+Cognate courses need to be reviewed by the Undergraduate Director.

 If a Religion course is cross listed with another department, and I register under the other department’s course number, will those credits count toward the major/minor?

 Yes.
 You may register for a cross-listed course with the Department of Religion or the other department offering the course.
 Either way, the credits will count toward the major/minor.
-(See Cross Listed Courses.)
+(See pdf Cross Listed Courses .)

 What can I do with a major in religion?

-MORE INFORMATION CAN BE FOUND IN OUR Handbook for Majors and Minors
+MORE INFORMATION CAN BE FOUND IN OUR pdf Handbook for Majors and Minors (452 KB)